 Plenary roundtable on inclusive pedagogy in modern British studies.

 Following the practice of the 2015 and 2017 conferences, we will open with a set of conversations relevant specifically to postgraduates and early-career researchers.
-The registration fee (estimated to be around £100 for all three days) covers a portion of the cost of running the conference and providing lunches, tea breaks, and receptions.
+The registration fee covers a portion of the cost of running the conference and providing lunches, tea breaks, and receptions.
 We will continue to offer 100 free registrations for postgraduate students, early-career researchers on short-term contracts, and the unwaged.

 On-campus accommodation is available at Edgbaston Park Hotel and Lucas House located in the University’s Conference Park.
 Please visit www.conferences.bham.ac.uk for further information.

 Venue and travel